 A focal point is important as it relates to a whole room and its functional space.

 For instance, a room's focal point can be created by architectural elements such as windows, a fireplace or a feature wall.
 Many people use the TV or a fireplace as their living room focal point.

 Built-in entertainment centers are great to center your design on, and if your home has large windows, you can direct your furniture to highlight a beautiful view of your surroundings.

 The Heritage model by Clayton**

-When you don’t have a dominate architectural element, a large piece of furniture or art wall grouping can become that focal point.
+When you need living room focal point ideas with no fireplace or TV in your living room, try a large piece of furniture or art wall grouping to create your own focal point.
 In the home above, the focal points are the large patterned chair and the statement clock piece hanging on the wall.